pacmano1/Mirth-Snippets/mirth_and_MSSQL_withTLS.md

-# Creating a Self-Signed Certificate for Microsoft SQL Server
+# Creating a Self-Signed Certificate for Microsoft SQL Server and Mirth Connection Strings

 This guide will help you create a self-signed certificate using OpenSSL, which can be used in Microsoft SQL Server.

 The certificate will include the proper key usage and extended key usage properties required for server authentication.

-For mirth.properties:
+For mirth.properties assuming a local named user (not AD):
 ```text
 database = sqlserver
 database.url = jdbc:jtds:sqlserver://yourseriver:1433/mirthdb;encrypt=true;trustServerCertificate=true